Ruihong-Liu/ELEC0135ML2/README.md

     -torch torchvision
-    -pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113 -Also, a yaml file in each task folder contains a copy of the environment
+    -pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113 -Also, a yaml file in each task folder contains a copy of the environment The code could run using main.py directly or could run the code in each task separately.
+No change need to be made if the dataset is in correct path, or the dataset path needs to be changed.